The Control Panel node contains advanced setting for various apps and features in Dynamicweb - see below for a short description of each setting.

 The Users section contains settings relevant for a number of functions related to user management.

-Custom fields settings
+Custom user fields

 On some solutions you may need to use custom fields, e.g. when importing users from other systems, where critical information is not matched by one of the regular user fields in Dynamicweb.